Virtacoin (VTA) Price Reaches $0.0000 on Exchanges

 - SpreadCoin (SPR) traded flat against the dollar and now trades at $0.0014 or 0.00000019 BTC.

 X11 hashing algorithm.
-Its genesis date was April 13th, 2016.
+It was first traded on April 13th, 2016.
 Virtacoin’s total supply is 12,666,916,683 coins and its circulating supply is 5,201,310,113 coins.
 Virtacoin’s official Twitter account is @virtacoinplus and its Facebook page is accessible here.
+The official website for Virtacoin is www.virtacoin.world.
 The Reddit community for Virtacoin is /r/virtacoin and the currency’s Github account can be viewed here.
-Virtacoin’s official website is www.virtacoin.world.

 Buying and Selling Virtacoin

-Virtacoin can be purchased on these cryptocurrency exchanges: Trade Satoshi.
-It is usually not possible to purchase alternative cryptocurrencies such as Virtacoin directly using U.S. dollars.
-Investors seeking to acquire Virtacoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Virtacoin using one of the aforementioned exchanges.
+Virtacoin can be traded on the following cryptocurrency exchanges: Trade Satoshi.
+It is usually not possible to buy alternative cryptocurrencies such as Virtacoin directly using U.S. dollars.
+Investors seeking to acquire Virtacoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Virtacoin using one of the aforementioned exchanges.

 Receive News & Updates for Virtacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Virtacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.